Measure Market Demand with Requests

 Use Wizeline’s product surveys to quickly capture and quantify feedback from your internal stakeholders.
 The surveys produce a priority score for each feature, making it possible to clearly rank them in order from most important to least important.

 When prioritizing which features to build, you’re able to reference these scores in the Plan release view — or you can gain additional insights by reviewing the survey analytics report, which clearly outlines each team’s or individual’s top-ranked features.
-Use these insights to make informed prioritization decisions, quantify tradeoffs
+Use these insights to make informed prioritization decisions, quantify tradeoffs, and to communicate your priorities to your stakeholders.

 A Prioritization Process that Fits Your Business